mobiusml/aana_sdk/docs/pages/tutorial.md

 ### Deployments

 Deployments are the building blocks of Aana SDK.
 They represent the machine learning models that you want to deploy.
 Aana SDK comes with a set of predefined deployments that you can use or you can define your own deployments.
-See [Integrations](#integrations) section for more information about predefined deployments.
+See [Integrations](integrations.md) for more information about predefined deployments.

 Each deployment has a main class that defines it and a configuration class that allows you to specify the deployment parameters.